 The Office of Sustainability is coordinating a Move-Out Recycling Initiative for items that cannot be donated to Catholic Charities.
 They will be advertising drop off locations and dates for furniture, electronics, appliances and other items.
-On May 9th, 16th, and18th the Office of Sustainability will have collection zones where you can bring items you no longer need/want and would otherwise throw out or have to haul to a recycler.
+The Office of Sustainability will have collection zones where you can bring items you no longer need/want and would otherwise throw out or have to haul to a recycler.
 There is no fee for brining your items to the drop zones!
 Items you can bring to the collections zones:

 - Furniture: futons, chairs, couches, tables, lamps, rugs, TV stands.

 - Electronics (in working order): TVs Computers, Alarm Clocks, Printers, Stereos, monitors and more.

 Help us keep these items out of the dumpsters and out of landfills.
 Questions: contact Alex Chocholousek in the Office of Sustainability at email@example.com